 Technical Studies – Study 22

 Pneumatic cylinders are the linear actuators that convert the pneumatic energy into mechanical energy.
-They are of two types –
+There are of two types of pneumatic cylinders –

 - Single acting cylinder

 - Double acting cylinder